-1. check GTU calendar for last date to file a completed thesis - this deadline is not flexible.
+1. check GTU calendar for last date to file a completed thesis-this deadline is not flexible.
 You need to also review your MA Student Handbook for all of the forms you must complete prior to this date,

-2. oral defense must be held at least one month prior to that date - this assures ample time to make any minor revisions if such are needed,
+2. oral defense must be held at least one month prior to that date - this assures ample time to make any revisions that might be needed,